juergenweb/FrontendForms/README.md

 #### 5. Excessive exclamation marks usage
 Spam texts often contain several exclamation marks "*!!!! *" in a row.
 This check checks for multiple exclamation signs in the text, and then increments the SPAM score by 10.

-If you want to disable the check for this test please enter the following value to the second parameter of validation rule: *eclamations*
+If you want to disable the check for this test please enter the following value to the second parameter of validation rule: *exclamations*

 #### 6. Short texts with suspicious keywords
 Spam texts are often short and include keywords (for example *"Free money now!!!"*).
 If the text is shorter than 50 characters and includes SPAM words then the SPAM score will be increased by 10